 Out-of-State College Fair, Monarch High School, September 28, 2022, 6:00-8:00 pm

 - This in-person event will be held at Monarch High School.

 Meet with College Reps

-Each year, Boulder High hosts more than 200 college admissions representatives in the Counseling Office to provide an opportunity for juniors and seniors to learn more about prospective colleges.
+Each year, Boulder High hosts more than 200 college admissions representatives to provide an opportunity for juniors and seniors to learn more about prospective colleges.
 See the College Rep Visits Calendar below for the schedule.
 You can also use the Calendar Search function below, or search in Naviance, to see when a specific college you are interested in is visiting.

 - College Rep Visits Info

 - Choosing a College